PygmalionAI/aphrodite-engine/docs/pages/usage/distributed.md

 - **Single GPU**: If your model fits on a single GPU, you probably don't need to use distributed inference.
 However, if you have two GPUs connected via P2P link, it might be faster to run it distributed.
 - **Single-Node Multi-GPU**: If your model is too large to fit in a single GPU, but it can fit on a single node with multiple GPUs, you can use tensor parallelism.
 The tensor parallel size is the number of GPUs you want to use.
 For example, if you have 3 GPUs in a single node, you can set the tensor parallel size to 3. **However**, keep in mind that for quantized models, you're limited to Tensor Parallel sizes of 2, 4, and 8.
 If you need to run a quantized model on 3 GPUs, you may need to use Pipeline Parallelism, which is significantly slower than Tensor Parallel.
 - **Multi-Node Multi-GPU**: If your model is too large to fit in a single node, you can use Tensor Parallel + Pipeline Parallel.
-The Tensor Parallel size is the number of GPUs within each node, and the Pipeline Paralle size is the number of nodes to use.
+The Tensor Parallel size is the number of GPUs within each node, and the Pipeline Parallel size is the number of nodes to use.
 For example, if you have 16 GPUs across 2 nodes (8 each), you can set `--tensor-parallel-size 8 --pipeline-parallel-size 2`.

 In short, you should increase the number of GPUs and the number of nodes until you have enough GPU memory to hold the model.
 You can also opt to use quantization if needed.